Trip Report: Europe On a Budget

 Chase Sapphire Preferred® Card

-- Earn 2x points on travel and dining expenses; 1x points on everything else
+- Earn 2x points on other travel purchases

 - No foreign transaction fees